Courses | West Coast Baptist College

 BI 512—Systematic TheologyCredit Hours: 3

-This course will study the nature and method of Systematic Theology and the application of a proper Theological method to carefully analyze various theological options on key issues.
+This course will study the nature and method of Systematic Theology and the application of a proper theological method to carefully analyze various theological options on key doctrinal issues.
+Prerequisite: EN 501

 Concentration: Master of Biblical Studies